alprk/ProductApi/README.md

 #### 6. Create your public & private key

+Open a new terminal and go to your directory : `cd ProductApi-master/`

     sudo docker-compose exec php sh -c ' set -e
     apk add openssl